When I asked a friend of mine to help me set up my blog, she asked me what my website was going to be about.

 The slogan “the personal is political” emerged out of second-wave feminism of the late 1960s that critiqued the contradictions involved in maintaining a woman’s role within the private sphere while attempting to eliminate her exclusion from public life.

-These groups provided space for women to discuss different aspects of womanhood based on their personal experiences.
+These women groups provided space for women to discuss different aspects of womanhood based on their lived experiences.
 In doing so, they were able to make connections between their personal lives and their gendered position in society.
 They also critiqued larger social and political structures that informed their lives.
 Thus, Hanisch argued that these groups were a form of political action.

 Since then, the slogan has been critically debated by various groups.
 According to its proponents, it is necessary to break down the dichotomy between the private sphere and the political sphere, which contributes to keeping women out of the public realm and maintaining their position within the private sphere, i.e. the household.